Keyboard shortcuts

 Voters are not required to rank every candidate.
 Unranked candidates will not receive any of that voter’s support.

-4. If no candidate meets the quota, the candidate with the fewest votes is eliminated:
+4. If no candidate meets the quota, the candidate with the fewest votes is eliminated.
+Their votes transfer to voters’ next preferences at full value.

 If a voter has ranked no remaining candidates, their ballot is “exhausted” and that vote is lost.
 This is why ranking more candidates is generally better.